Julia Louis-Dreyfus Returns To The Set Of ‘Veep’ Amid Breast Cancer Battle

 Emmy winner Julia Louis-Dreyfus is back on set!
 The Veep star battled with breast cancer, but she didn’t let that stop her, and now she is back to work.

 According to Closer Weekly, she was diagnosed with breast cancer in September and in early November, she started her third round of chemotherapy.
 She finished her last round of chemotherapy in January.
-On August 9th, she returned to set for the 7th season of the Emmy award winning show Veep and shared her excitement with a selfie on her Instagram.
+On August 9, she returned to set for the 7th season of the Emmy award-winning show Veep and shared her excitement with a selfie on her Instagram.

 She snapped a phone selfie of herself at the table read with her cast in the background.
 Louis-Dreyfus captioned it with say, “Guys, we just learned how to take a picture of ourselves on my phone!
 How cool is this? @veephbo Table read episodes 2 & 3 Season 7, baby!”

-Behind her you could spot out some of her great cast members like Anna Chlumsky, Tony Hale, and Matt Walsh.
+Behind her, you could spot out some of her great cast members like Anna Chlumsky, Tony Hale, and Matt Walsh.

 According to Fox News, “last September, Louis-Dreyfus shared the news of her diagnosis days after she won her sixth consecutive Outstanding Lead Actress Emmy for her role as Selina Meyer on the comedy series.”